braidchat/emailbot/README.md

 Put the URI you set as the authorized redirect URI in the config as `:gmail_redirect_uri`.

+You also need to enable the gmail API for the project, which you should be able to do from [the API console](https://console.developers.google.com/apis/api/gmail.googleapis.com/overview).

 ## Installation

 <!-- TODO -->